Donny Hathaway: Career

 Hathaway worked as a songwriter, session musician, and producer for Curtis Mayfield's Curtom Records in Chicago.
 He did the arrangements for hits by the Unifics ("Court of Love" and "The Beginning of My End") and took part in projects by the Staple Singers, Jerry Butler, Aretha Franklin, the Impressions and Curtis Mayfield himself.
 After becoming a "house producer" at Curtom, he started recording there.
 Hathaway recorded his first single under his own name in 1969, a duet with singer June Conquest called "I Thank You, Baby".
 They also recorded the duet "Just Another Reason", released as the B-side.
 Former Cleveland Browns president Bill Futterer, who as a college student promoted Curtom in the southeast in 1968 and 1969, was befriended by Hathaway and has cited Hathaway's influence on his later projects.

 That year, Hathaway signed to Atco Records, then a division of Atlantic Records, after being spotted for the label by producer/musician King Curtis at a trade convention.
 He released his first single of note, "The Ghetto, Pt.
 1", which he co-wrote with former Howard roommate Leroy Hutson, who became a performer, writer, and producer with Curtom.
 The track appeared the following year on his critically acclaimed debut LP, Everything Is Everything, which he co-produced with Ric Powell while also arranging all the cuts.

 His second LP, Donny Hathaway, consisted mostly of covers of contemporary pop, soul, and gospel songs.
-His third album Roberta Flack & Donny Hathaway was an album of duets with former Howard University associate and label mate Roberta Flack that established him, especially on the pop charts.
+His third album Roberta Flack & Donny Hathaway was an album of duets with former Howard University associate and label mate Roberta Flack, for whom he previously sang backup on "Killing Me Softly with His Song" that established him, especially on the pop charts.
 The album was a critical and commercial success, including the Ralph MacDonald-penned track "Where Is the Love", which proved to be not only an R&B success, but also scored Top Five on the pop Hot 100.
 It sold over one million copies, and was awarded a gold disc by the RIAA on September 5, 1972.
 The album also included other covers, including versions of Carole King's "You've Got a Friend", "Baby I Love You", originally a hit for Aretha Franklin, and "You've Lost That Loving Feeling".

 Perhaps Hathaway's most influential recording is his 1972 album, Live, which has been termed "one of the best live albums ever recorded" by Daryl Easlea of the BBC.
-The album is on the British online music and culture magazine The Quietus' list of "40 Favourite Live Albums".
+The album is on the list of "40 Favourite Live Albums" published by British online music and culture magazine The Quietus.
 It was recorded at two concerts: side one at the Troubadour in Hollywood, and side two at The Bitter End in Greenwich Village, Manhattan.